 - Companies have been submitting filings that will result in a rate effect without properly completing the Rate Data portion of the Rate/Rule Schedule tab.
 On the Rate/Rule Schedule Tab, the "Add Rate Data" currently defaults to "No", the company must select "Yes" to display the rate data fields and properly complete them.

-SECTION V. OTHER GENERAL INSTRUCTIONS, GUIDELINES, SPECIFICATIONS AND PROHIBITIONS
+SECTION IV.
+OTHER GENERAL INSTRUCTIONS, GUIDELINES, SPECIFICATIONS AND PROHIBITIONS

-1) Plans of Operation Required Pursuant to Regulation 79 (11 NYCRR 67)
+1) Plan of Operation Required Pursuant to Regulation 79 (11 NYCRR 67)

 2. Individual Risk Submission: